tk0987/Neuron-APP/v_2.0/README.md

-So, we have 9 perceptrons just in one neuron.
+So, we have 14 main networks just in one neuron, and available subnets are the receptor types number: 92.
 Those perceptrons are interconnected inside of neuron (node) WITH STRICT RULES.
-Example: noradrenaline:
+Example: noradrenaline (alpha receptors):

-    "norepinephrine": {
-                    "stimuli": ["acetylcholine", "dopamine", "glutamate", "serotonin", "histamine"],
-                    "inhibitory": ["gaba", "opioid", "glycine"]
-                },
+        "alpha1A": {"stimuli": ["AMPA"]},
+        "alpha2A": {"inhibitory": ["D1", "5-HT2A"]},

-Stimuli means that the floating point numbers, inputs of noradrenaline network will be increased by ach, dopamine, glutamate, serotonin and histamine - not only activation function.
-Numbers values, carried in norepinephrine net, will be also downgraded by gaba, opioid and glycine networks values.
+Stimuli and inhibitory means that the floating point numbers, inputs of noradrenaline network will be increased by ampa, and decreased by d1 and 5-ht2a - not only activation function is taken into the count.

-So: assume, norepinephrine has 2.0 on input.
-Theres also dopamine with value of 3, and gaba with value of 4.
-It means, that norepinephrine final output will be smaller (!) than after simple activation function - gaba (inhibitor) has bigger value than dopamine stimuli.
+So: assume, alpha1A has 2.0 on input.
+Theres also AMPA with value of 3, and D1 with value of 4.
+It means, that norepinephrine final output will be smaller (!) than after simple activation function - D1 (inhibitor) has bigger value than AMPA stimuli.

 Therefore - each single neuron can act as XOR gate (and even more).

 Whats important - the degree of influence by other networks adjusts during training.
-Same for threshold and activation - as output is thresholded.

 Each neuron has memory, denoted by 'history' variable.
 History is just a list of previous transmitter values, and it take part in learning process, introducing hysteresis.
 In real world cells, memory can be at DNA level - for example if g-protein activated certain genes, altering transmitter production at output.
 It can be also increase/decrease in receptor numbers at input, due to sensitization/tolerance developement.